 - Valid Passport

-- Form I-20 from Florida Institute of Technology endorsed by the Director or Coordinator of International Student and Scholar Services for re-entry.
+- Form I-20 from Florida Institute of Technology endorsed by and International Student and Scholar Services advisor for re-entry.
 If you have had an absence of more than five months outside the United States, you will need to re-enter using an I-20 designated "initial attendance."
 In this case, your immigration "time clock" begins again as if you were entering the United States for the first time.
 No off-campus employment will be allowed until you re-accumulate the required nine months of full-time student status.

 - Proof of financial support may be required.